 This Manual was published by ADA and Natural England in 2008 with the aim of encouraging practices that conserve and enhance wildlife within drainage channels while delivering a standard of maintenance appropriate to the water level and flood risk management needs of the area.
 The Manual captures techniques that are being applied by some Internal Drainage Boards for the benefit of wildlife, and to bring them to the attention of a wider audience.
 The techniques described should be just as useful for other organisations undertaking flood risk and water level management activities.

-Water has always been at the heart of the Fens, and its management is vital to the life and livelihoods of the communities that live there.
-This Guide was published in 2017 to help identify mitigation measures for water level managers to improve Fenland watercourses towards achieving Good Ecological Potential under the Water Framework Directive.
-The Guide takes account of the special nature of Fenland watercourses containing slow-flowing water, usually contained behind sluices and pumping stations.
-The Guide and accompanying Brief Introduction were written in collaboration between the Environment Agency, ADA, internal drainage boards and Cambridgeshire ACRE.
+Water has always been at the heart of the Fens.
+Its management is vital to the life and livelihoods of the communities that live there.
+This Guide and accompanying Introduction was published in 2017 to help identify mitigation measures for water level managers to improve Fenland watercourses towards achieving Good Ecological Potential under the Water Framework Directive.
+They take account of the special nature of Fenland watercourses containing slow-flowing water, usually contained behind sluices and pumping stations.
+Written as a collaboration between ADA, the Environment Agency, IDBs, and Cambridgeshire ACRE.

 This Manual has been written as a guide to carrying out the actions and the management of the waterways within the Middle Level of the Cambridgeshire Fens for the benefit of wildlife.
 It has been written by Cliff Carson, the Environmental Officer of the Middle Level Commissioners and includes many photographs of local examples of beneficial actions that have been carried out at little cost and without inhibiting the primary function of water management.
 The Manual's appendices provide details of how to carry out specific actions and where to find further useful information.